tw-rajat/e-Prosima/README.md

 Steps to build:
 1. Install eProsima FastDDS from their official website.
 2. Generate the pre-processed file via FastDDS_GEN library in Terminal (command: fastddsgen -typeobject CIS.idl)
-3. Change the path of qos.xml in *.cxx from Reader, Writer & Listenr file accordingly.
+3. Change the path of qos.xml in *.cxx from Reader, Writer & Listener file accordingly.
 4. Build & RUN...!